 Mark sees what conditions are like in real jails (sorry, gaols) and what real criminals are like.
 The strongly affects the sort of papers he decides to write for publication.
 These are not earth-shaking papers, by any means, but they get cited by other, much more influential authors, and help head off, on the one hand, reactionary attempts at very punitive penal systems and, on the other, attempts to revive the dehumanizing methods of the N.I.C.E.
-Not that British gaols are pleasant, but Mark helped keep them less unpleasant than they might have been.
+Not that British gaols are pleasant, or jails either, but Mark helped keep them less unpleasant than they might have been.

 Meanwhile, he and Tom Maggs interacted with the prisoners a fair bit, which helped reduce crime in the Sterk area, and which particularly steered a lot of people away from being available as minions for occultists (who are not plentiful in the Sterk area, but people, including thugs, are always going off to London as career moves).

 Tom Maggs and Mark Studdock are running highly mundane errands and stop off at a pub for supper.
-There, they see some teens "joking with" — harassing, warming up to beating — an old tramp.
+There, they see some teens "joking with"—harassing, warming up to beating—an old tramp.